PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/8_next_steps.md

 # 8. Next Steps

-This tutorial only gave you a first introduction into Substrate and what you can do with it.
-The following resource help you to get a better understanding of the technology:
+This tutorial will only give you a first introduction into Substrate and to what you can do with it.
+The following resources will help you to get a better understanding of the technology:

 **Tutorials:**